NotAliAhmad/Cypress/readme.md

 - config file update can be found here: https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/examples/browserify-cjs/cypress.config.js
 - Given when and then updates can be found in the introduction of: https://github.com/badeball/cypress-cucumber-preprocessor

 How to run tagged tests using cucumber?
+Note: This only works for cucumber tests
 - Firstly make sure your tests are tagged with the tag you want then run this command:
 - npx cypress run --env tags="@smoke" --headed

 How to get results in json and convert it into html?
+Note: This only works for cucumber files
 - Add this block of code to your package.json "cypress-cucumber-preprocessor":{
     "json":{